OverloadedTech/EmptyCharacterSource/README.md

 Due to a recent update in the Google Play Console, Google introduced a very ~~useful~~ useless rule that require developers to [keep updating the apps with the latest Android SDK Available](https://support.google.com/googleplay/android-developer/answer/11926878?hl=en) or get a possible app termination
 So after version 2.1.3 the complete app will be signed with a .jks keystore after importing the AI2 APK in Android Studio.
 Keep in mind that this is not necessary for testing

+If you just want to play around with the app just use the integrated keystore manager in AI2 but make sure to protect it.
+For .jks signing i suggest Android Studio and APK Editor Studio

+## Fun Fact

+Also, this IDE supports dark mode lol

 # Decompiled App